Sreehari2311/pd_compare/README.md

 ---

 ## Author
-Sreehari - fellow VLSI engineer
+Sreehari — fellow VLSI engineer.

-Purpose of this tool is that I got tired of jumping between different OpenLane run paths and manually comparing report values.
-What started as “I’m too lazy to type these paths again” turned into pd_compare.
+I built pd_compare out of a small annoyance: comparing OpenLane runs meant repeatedly jumping between directories and digging through reports.
+I thought, “Why am I still doing this manually?”
+So I built a tool that does the comparison for me.